roytang/blog/content/post/2018/03/the-setup-2018-edition.md

 **Text Editor.** These days any programming I do usually involves some combination of Python, JavaScript/Node or PHP, so the text editor is my weapon of choice.
 I tried [Atom][5] for a while, but it was a tad too slow for my tastes.
 I also tried [Sublime Text][6], which is great and has everything I need but for some reason keeps nagging me to pay for it.
 Recently I installed [VS Code][7], which has been pretty good so far so for now it's my main editor.

 **Other Programming Stuff.** For times that I need to dig into any Java stuff, I also still have an installation of [Eclipse Mars][8] on my machine.
 (I don't miss Eclipse).
 I also have Unity3d installed on my desktop, as I still like to pretend I have time to work on one of my gamedev projects.
-For SSH, I used to use Putty, but lately I discovered the great [&#8220;Bash on Ubuntu on Windows&#8221;][9].
+For SSH, I used to use Putty, but lately I discovered the great ["Bash on Ubuntu on Windows&#8221;][9].
 The name is a handful, but it makes doing Linux shell stuff like SSH and curl and whatever a lot easier.

 **Web Browser.** Most of my work is web-related and I often use cloud resources, so the web browser is important.
 I recently switched from Google Chrome to Mozilla Firefox as my main browser, since the latest Firefox promised a bunch of speed improvements.
 TBH, I can't quite tell the difference.